sabrinaherbst/distilbert_question_answering/README.md

   - The authors test an architecture, where they fine-tune the BERT model and one where they fix the weights and add a specific head on top
   - They conclude: "Results in Table 4 indicate that both strategies have abilities of improving the performance of SLU model."

-## Data
-- Aaron Gokaslan et al. OpenWebText Corpus.
-2019. https://skylion007.github.io/OpenWebTextCorpus/: **OpenWebText**
-  - Open source replication of the WebText dataset from OpenAI.
-  - They scraped web pages, with a focus on quality.
-They looked at the Reddit up- and downvotes to determine the quality of the resource.
-  - The dataset will be used to train the DistilBERT model using language masking.
-- Rajpurkar et al. SQuAD: 100,000+ Questions for Machine Comprehension of Text.
-2016. https://rajpurkar.github.io/SQuAD-explorer/): **SQuAD**
-  - Standford Question Answering Dataset
-  - Collection of question-answer pairs, where the answer is a sequence of tokens in the given context text.
-  - Very diverse because it was created using crowdsourcing.
-- Kwiatkowski et al. Natural Questions: a Benchmark for Question Answering Research.
-2019. https://ai.google.com/research/NaturalQuestions/: **Natural Questions**
-  - Also a question-answer set, based on a Google query and corresponding Wikipedia page, containing the answer.
-  - Very similar to the SQuAD dataset.

-## Goal
-As the DistilBERT model was difficult to train, I will focus on the Question Answering model for the following.
-The DistilBERT model can be found in `distilbert.ipynb` and is fully functional, still, training required too many resources.

-* Error Metric:
-  * We use the CrossEntropy loss to train the QA model
-  * Afterwards, we will fall back to F-1 score and the Exact Match (EM).
-These are also the metrics used for the SQuAD competition. (https://rajpurkar.github.io/SQuAD-explorer/).
-  * The definitions are retrieved from here (https://qa.fastforwardlabs.com/no%20answer/null%20threshold/bert/distilbert/exact%20match/f1/robust%20predictions/2020/06/09/Evaluating_BERT_on_SQuAD.html#Metrics-for-QA).
-  * EM: 1 if the prediction exactly matches the original, 0 otherwise
-  * F-1: Computed over the individual words in the prediction against those in the answer.
-Number of shared words is the key.
-Precision: Ratio of shared words to the number of words in the prediction.
-Recall: Ratio of shared words to number of words in GT.
-* Target for Error Metric:
-  * Currently about rank 80 in the leaderboard.
-  * EM: 0.7
-  * F-1: 0.75
-* Achieved value:
-  * EM: WIP
-  * F-1: WIP
-* Amount of time for each task:
-  * DistilBERT model: ~20h (without training time).
-This was very similar to what I estimated, because I relied heavily on the Huggingface library.
-Loading the data was easy and the data is already very clean.
-  * QA model: WIP
-  * Application:
-  * Report:
-  * Presentation: